mozilla/mozilla-opennews/what/fellowships/info/index.md

 section: fellowships
 sub-section: fellows_info
 redirect_from:
 - /what/fellowships/details/index.html
 ---
-<p class="bodybig">The Knight-Mozilla Fellowships present a unique opportunity for  people  who love to code and who want to influence the future of journalism on  the web. <a href="/what/fellowships/apply">Apply today</a>.
+<p class="bodybig">The Knight-Mozilla Fellowships present a unique opportunity for  people  who love to code and who want to influence the future of journalism on  the web.<!-- <a href="/what/fellowships/apply">Apply today</a>.
 You have the chance to get paid to spend 10 months learning, contributing to open-source code, and sharing your work.</p>

-<p>We want you to be able to participate--along with your whole family!
-We've structured this program and its financial supports to be responsive to the needs of fellows in a variety of circumstances.
+<p>We want you to be able to participate--along with your whole family!--> We've structured this program and its financial supports to be responsive to the needs of fellows in a variety of circumstances.
 The fellowship gives you the time and support you need to immerse yourself in the journalism-code community and work on some great projects. </p>

 ###THE FELLOWSHIP
 **What is the Knight-Mozilla Fellowship?**

 The Knight-Mozilla Fellowship places creative technologists in newsrooms to work on open-source tools and support reporting that strengthens the web and changes people's lives.
 Knight-Mozilla Fellows spend 10 months working with newsroom technology teams to write open-source code, analyze and visualize data, and explore tough problems facing journalism.

 **What do fellows do?**

 Over the past four years, fellows have created open-source projects, traveled the world sharing their work, and built strong relationships with their cohort and the wider journalism-code community.
 We welcome the fellows at the start of their fellowship ([get to know them](/what/fellowships/2015meet)) and support [their work during and after the fellowship](/what/fellowships/community/).

 Fellows get to work in a way that is different from a lot of other roles.
 Not a newsroom employee, nor an intern, fellows operate more like independent researchers.
 They spend time working in and with their newsroom, but also have the flexibility to pursue learning and other projects of interest.
 Being a fellow means having the time for the experimenting, teaching, speaking, and learning that often gets forced into your evenings and weekends at a regular job.